Get estimate

 Common Pitfalls in Product Discovery and How to Overcome Them

-Another issue is skipping thorough market research.
+Another is not doing thorough market research.

-Ignoring user feedback is another common mistake.
+Ignoring user feedback is another mistake.

-Poor problem definition is another pitfall.
+Poor problem definition is another.

 Sebastien Phlix, Product Manager at N26, suggests using five key filters to determine which ideas are worth pursuing: